flapjacksynbio/flapjack_api/source/index.html.md

 ## Study

-Study refers to a project, for example a paper or report, that corresponds to a certain question a researcher wants to address.
+This corresponds to a project, for example a paper or report, that corresponds to a certain question a researcher wants to address.

-Flapjack APi allows you to get the totallity of studies, search for an specific study and filter the studies by query parameters.

 ### Query parameters

 Key|Description